 All Security incident reports involving students are forwarded to the Dean of Students for review.
 The Dean of Students is vested with the authority to sanction students for violations of RMCAD policy and inappropriate behaviors on and off campus.
-Conduct-related sanction options include disciplinary probation, suspension, and expulsion.
+Conduct-related sanction options include but are not limited to disciplinary probation, suspension, and expulsion.